aquasecurity/tracee/README.md

 * Add envp to execve(at) syscalls.
 Put argv and envp in a list instead being different param for each arg
 * Add full sockaddr struct fields to: "connect", "accept", "bind", "getsockname"
 * Consider tracing commit_creds to detect potential kernel exploits
-* Add check for head and tail to avoid overflow in the submission buffer
 * Consider re-writing userspace side (python) in golang
-* Reduce number of missing events by optimizing event_t to use 4 bytes (sent by perf_submit)

 ## Known Issues

 * Pathname is missing in execve(at) syscalls - Issue #2627 in BCC project
-* Lost events when event rate is high